 Modified Klenner Protocol: The Watts Drip

-This was created by the great late Dr.David Watts who was an American MD and Biochemist, practicing in Tijuana for many years and who had long waiting lists and fantastic results.
+This was created by the great late Dr.David Watts who was an American MD and Biochemist, practicing in Tijuana for many years and who had long waiting lists because of his fantastic results.
 He knew Dr.Klenner.
-It is used as part of a foundational program for many different conditions and is fantastic for detoxification programs.
-It is a minimum of 24 hrs. and is modified to include Vitamin C, B vitamins, Hydrochloric acid, and then ozone is slowly added, which seems counter intuitive but that's what Dr.Watts did...and he had hundreds of loyal patients who did fantastically well.
+This method was used as part of a foundational program for many different conditions and is fantastic for detoxification programs.
+It is a minimum of 24 hrs. and is modified to include Vitamin C (low dose), B vitamins, Hydrochloric acid, and then ozone is slowly added, which seems counter intuitive but that's what Dr.Watts did...and he had hundreds of loyal patients who did fantastically well.

 New Patient Consultation & Exam with LBA Blood & Dried Blood Analysis: $400

-Comprehehsive Chemistry Panel including G6PD Enzyme test if indicated: $
+Comprehensive Chemistry Panel including G6PD Enzyme test if indicated: $150.00

 Outpatient: $400 for 8 hr. drip x 6 Days/wk $2400.00 + Lodging & Meals